DennisOnder/home-page/README.md

 ## Usage:

->To use this application, you can use the provided link, and set it as your home page new tab page.
+>To use this application, you can use the provided link, and set it as your home page and new tab page.